tinyvision-ai-inc/tinyclunx33_public/Docs/appnote_mipi_to_uvc_core.md

 #### Licensing the core

-- **Evaluation**: The core is available for evaluation via a time limited evaluation at no cost.
+- **Evaluation**: The core is available for evaluation via a time limited evaluation (approx. 4 hours running time).
 Please contact `sales@tinyvision.ai` for more details.
 - **Production**: A paid license is required to use the core in a customer product.
 Please contact `sales@tinyvision.ai` for more details.

 #### Utilization